Frequently Asked Questions.

 What is the initial session like?

-If you have decided to try counselling, the idea of a first session can leave some feeling a little worried.
-Taking that first step to get support and address what you are facing can take a lot of courage and should not be made light of.
-Hopefully knowing what to expect can prepare you a little for that initial session.
+If you have decided to come to therapy, the idea of that initial meeting can feel a little intimidating.
+Taking that first step to get support and address what you are facing can take some psyching up and a bit of a leap of faith.
+Hopefully knowing what to expect can prepare you a little for that initial meeting.

-This preliminary session is usually between 30 and 50 minutes long (we will decide this together during our initial contact) and consists of me asking what it is that has brought you to look for some extra support.
-This time can help build a picture of the way in which you see yourself and the world around you as well as who you are as an individual.
+This preliminary meeting is usually between 30 and 50 minutes long and consists of me asking what it is that has brought you to look for therapy support.
+This time can help build a picture of the way in which you see yourself and the world around you as well as giving you a chance to get a sense of who I am.
 I will also very likely ask what it is you hope I can do for you and we will discuss this together.

-If, after this initial session, you decide that you do not feel as though counselling is for you then that is completely fine.
-Likewise, if you feel you would like to continue counselling but would like to see a different counsellor I can give you some names of other counsellors or refer you onto a specialist service.
-There are no obligations and I do not ask you to make a decision while you are in the room with me
+If, after this initial meeting, you decide that therapy is for you then that is completely fine.
+Likewise, if you feel you would like to continue therapy but would like to see a different therapist I can give you some names of some others or refer you to a specialist service.
+There are no obligations and I do not ask you to make a decision while you are in front of me.
+I also won’t chase you after our meeting unless we have agreed to me checking in or giving you further information.

 What happens in counselling sessions?

 We talk.
 Well actually, you talk.
-I have no preconceived ideas about you because I don’t know you in any other context than the counselling room which means that whatever you bring I will be hearing from your perspective and experience.
-My hope is that you will feel safe in the space which I offer so that you can say whatever it is which needs to be said knowing there will be no judgemental responses or expectations being placed upon you.
-Then, together, we can explore your reactions, feelings and thought before moving towards helping you to continue forward in your life.
+I have no preconceived ideas about you because I don’t know you in any other context than the therapy room which means that whatever you bring I will be hearing from your perspective and experience.
+My hope is that you will feel as though the environment we co-create will mean you feel as though you can say whatever it is that needs to be said knowing there will be no judgemental responses or expectations being placed upon you.
+Then, together, we can explore your reactions, feelings and thoughts before moving towards helping you to continue forward in your life.

 Sometimes, we will discuss upsetting emotions and painful memories.
 Bringing these up can be difficult to start with and can sometimes feel extremely challenging emotionally initially, but it’s important to remember that everything we’re doing is designed to help you in the long run, even if at the beginning it doesn’t feel like it.

-Counselling isn’t a quick fix and, sadly, I don’t have a magic wand which I wave that will make everything better.
-I won’t tell you what to do to make everything right for you because counselling is a journey of exploration which we go on together, making discoveries as we go along.
+Therapy is often not a quick fix and, sadly, I don’t have a magic wand which I wave that will make everything better.
+I won’t tell you what to do to make everything right for you because therapy is about exploration and understanding, reaching a place of making discoveries which then give an idea of what you might want or need for long term movement and change.

 This completely depends on you.
-For many, the fact that counselling offers a safe and confidential environment to speak is all it takes.
+For many, the fact that therapy offers a boundaried environment to speak is all it takes.
 Outside in daily life, what we say to others can sometimes affect relationships and the way people see each other.
-Counselling eliminates this problem and offers you the space and freedom to explore your own thoughts with an unbiased party.
+Therapy eliminates this and offers you the space and freedom to explore your own thoughts with an unbiased party.

-While I may not give you concrete advice or a checklist of things to make everything feel better, what I will do is help you discover your own insight and understanding of problems and then, hopefully, provide you with the tools, which we have worked out together, which will help you to resolve them on your own.
+While I may not give you concrete advice or a checklist of things to do which will then make everything feel better, what I will do is support you in reaching your own insight and understanding of challenges you face and then, hopefully, as a by product, provide you with tools which will support you through the challenges not just in the here and now but also in the future.

-Counselling can help you understand yourself and the way you think in a more thorough way, which will ultimately help you develop a clearer understanding of whatever it is you may face.
+Therapy can help you understand yourself and the way you think in a more thorough way, which will ultimately helps to develop a clearer understanding of whatever it is you may face.
 The more that you understand yourself, the easier it gradually becomes to find your way through difficulties so that you can come out the other side.
-Counselling can also help you understand other people’s point of view, shedding light onto the way you interpret words or actions which you feel have been directed at you.
+Therapy can also give you the opportunity to understand other people’s point of view, shedding light onto the way you interpret words, actions or experiences in relation to others.

 How long does counselling take?